flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 ### Resolution Advisory

-When a traffic advisory becomes collision threat an RA is generated.
+When a traffic advisory becomes a collision threat an RA is generated.
 AP/FD TCAS shines in this regard allowing for fully automated flight in the case of an RA.
 Pilots will now have additional information provided to them on the performance display (PFD) and navigation display depending on what actions the flight crew need to perform to clear the conflict.

 - Visual red cues on the ND providing information about the potential threat
-- Aural commands instruction pilot of what type of vertical maneuver to perform
+- Aural commands instructing the pilot of what type of vertical maneuver to perform
 - Visual green and red zones on the vertical speed indicators on the PFD

 [**Images of different RA icons on ND Here**]